2 of 24 - Cornwall 1958

 next to HIM.

-good-looking missy which eventually, after another two thousand such fortuitous
+to that good-looking missy which eventually, after another two thousand

 my mum at the Inn where she lived and worked.
 The Inn, a nearby farm, and a